artsy/force/apps/show/components/map_modal/README.md

 @import '../components/map_modal'
 ````

 Require in the components backbone view.

-Build the view by passing in a show as the model for the view and append the element to anywhere you want the 'Map & Full Hours' link to appear.
+Anytime you need the view to appear, trigger an event and construct the MapModal view, passing it a show as the model and a width of 820px.

 ````
 MapModal = require '../components/map_modal/view.coffee'

-mapModal = new MapModal
+$('.map-modal-link').click -> new MapModal model: show, width: 820px
-    model: show

-$('.show-header-cell').append mapModal.$el
 ````